arcalot/arcaflow-plugin-pcp/README.md

 podman run -i --rm arcaflow-plugin-pcp -s start-pcp -f - < configs/pcp_example.yaml
 ```

-> [NOTE] This plugin is designed to be used as a container image built with the provided
+> [!NOTE] This plugin is designed to be used as a container image built with the provided
 > Dockerfile.
 Using the python directly on a target system will likely prove
 > problematic